xkollar/shift-map/README.md

 1(1)           1(2)                  1(2)          1(3)
 ```

-It should be straigforward that every sutree of valid ShiftTree is a valid ShiftTree
+It should be straightforward that every sub-tree of valid ShiftTree is a valid ShiftTree
-(even though possibly representing different values than it represented in original subtree,
+(even though possibly representing different values than it represented in original sub-tree,
 "shifted" by sum of values of nodes from root at which we went turned right).

 ### Decoding